Marketing in the Experience Economy: Level Up with Digital Operations

 On the other side, business demands on marketing teams are both dynamic and increasingly urgent as brands work to become more agile and responsive.
 The challenge here is that a marketing team’s ability to deliver against certain business objectives is often dependent on support from shared resources in functions like design and IT.

 Unfortunately, having to lean on other internal teams introduces the usual resource issues.
 Design, IT, analytics, and other teams have to serve the entire organization, and their priorities are not always aligned exactly with the marketing agenda.
 In addition to lacking bandwidth or the ability to turn requests around quickly, these internal teams may also have skill gaps in specialized areas that are critical to digital marketing excellence.

-As digital marketing managers strive to meet all these demands, they are reaching out to digital operations partners who can empower their teams with additional skills, bandwidth, and expertise.
+As digital marketing managers strive to meet all of these demands, they are reaching out to digital operations partners who can empower their teams with additional skills, bandwidth, and expertise.
 Sometimes referred to as “managed services,” digital operations covers a wide array of functional areas including analytics and optimization, design, critical support, as well as enhancement and development.

 Savvy digital marketing teams are figuring out that the best way—often the only way—they can level up their performance is by engaging an external partner to help with everything from making better use of customer data to ensuring critical infrastructure viability to executing campaign creative to managing development projects.

 5 Ways Digital Operations Helps Marketing